asifur99/Face-Mask-Detection/README.md

 NOTE: Please ensure that the following variables in the directory are relative to the root directory:

-- 'DIRECTORY', 'maskNet' : variable in train_mask.py
+- 'DIRECTORY', 'maskNet' : variables in train_mask.py
-- 'faceDetectorPath', 'weightsPath' : variable in detect_mask_video.py
+- 'faceDetectorPath', 'weightsPath' : variables in detect_mask_video.py

+As the errors could be caused due to the filepaths not correct or the modules not installed properly.